History of Riverfront Park

 Preparing for the future while honoring the past

 Riverfront Park is located across the street from the city’s public parking garage, where abundant parking is available and is free for the first three hours.
-Restrooms are being planned for the park, but for now a public restroom is 440 feet away at the visitor center at 706 Caroline Street.
+Public restrooms are now available.

 Riverfront Park is also prepared for future improvements.
-The City of Fredericksburg has received a $1.2 million federal grant from the U.S. Department of Commerce to help construct a performance stage and restrooms.
-Riverfront Park was designed with a future stage and restrooms in mind and the plumbing and electrical connections are already in place where the stage and restrooms will be installed, pending new FEMA map updates expected next year.
+The City of Fredericksburg has received a $1.2 million federal grant from the U.S. Department of Commerce to help construct a performance stage and the now completed restrooms.
+Riverfront Park was designed with a future stage and restrooms in mind and the plumbing and electrical connections were already in place.
 The park will be a central hub for pedestrian activity as Fredericksburg continues to pursue trail development and eventually link Motts Run Reservoir to Dixon Park.

 The park’s signage will work to interpret and share the city’s rich history with new audiences.
 Six different archaeological investigations were conducted in the park area prior to construction.
 These revealed a rich history of activity in the area spanning from the prehistoric Native American presence through the Civil War to becoming a community hub in the 20th century.
 Construction at the park was carefully designed to leave some of the most significant findings intact, below the ground.